 William Seymour

 Hello!
-My name is William, and I am a junior from Los Angeles majoring in Economics and minoring in Data Science.
+My name is William, and I am a senior from Los Angeles majoring in Economics and minoring in Data Science.
 I am extremely fascinated by the strategic and game theoretic sides of Economics, in addition to the application of Economics for social issues.

 The summer after my freshman year I studied Strategic Management at the London School of Economics and Political Science where I gained a more international perspective on all things Economics.
 This past summer I worked at Strategy& doing strategy consulting for their Media & Entertainment division in Los Angeles.
 Next summer I will be in New York working for the Boston Consulting Group.
 Following college I hope to put my Economics degree towards some combination of research and business, both through graduate schooling and professionally.